-Here you will basically find the same visible effects that can be found in the Viewport’s Enhanced OpenGL in the Options menu.
+Here you will for the most part find the same visible effects that can be found in the Viewport’s Effects in the Options menu.
 The options of the same name correspond with each other and can be defined in either location.

-This option can be used to enable or disable the reflection preview for Enhanced OpenGL.
+This option can be used to enable or disable the reflection preview for the Viewport.

 The reflection preview displays a good approximation of the Reflectance channel’s effect in the Viewport without having to render the scene.
 This is especially advantageous when working with metallic surfaces: